 Azure Batch provides job scheduling and auto-scaling of compute resources as a platform service, making it easy to run large-scale parallel and HPC applications in the cloud.
 By using the Batch SDKs and Batch service, you can configure one or more applications to run on demand or on a schedule across a pool of VMs.
 Describe how the data should be distributed, what parameters to use for each task, and the command line to get started.
 Azure Batch handles both scale and scheduling, managing the execution as a whole.Learn more about Azure Batch

 The performance and scalability of a world-class supercomputing center is now available to everyone, on demand in the cloud.
-Run your HPC applications using high performance A8 and A9 compute instances on Azure, and take advantage of a backend network with MPI latency under 3 microseconds and non-blocking 32 Gbps throughput.
-This backend network includes remote direct memory access (RDMA) technology that enables parallel applications to scale to thousands of cores.
+Run your Windows and Linux HPC applications using high performance A8 and A9 compute instances on Azure, and take advantage of a backend network with MPI latency under 3 microseconds and non-blocking 32 Gbps throughput.
+This backend network includes remote direct memory access (RDMA) technology on Windows and Linux that enables parallel applications to scale to thousands of cores.
 Azure provides you with high memory and HPC-class CPUs to help you get results fast.
 Scale up and down based upon what you need and pay only for what you use to reduce costs.

 Customers running high performance computing workloads on Linux can tap into the power of Azure.
 Azure supports Linux remote direct memory access (RDMA) technology on high performance A8 and A9 compute instances, enabling scientists and engineers to solve complex problems using many popular industry-standard applications for Linux, or by bringing their own Linux application to Azure.
 You can also use HPC Pack to schedule jobs on Linux Virtual Machines in Azure, giving you the ability to use a single job scheduling solution for your Linux and Windows HPC applications.Learn more about Linux RDMA support on Azure Virtual Machines